-To celebrate the release of Disney-Pixar's Toy Story 4, we're taking you on a nostalgia-fuelled journey through your childhood.
+To celebrate the release of Disney-Pixar's Onward, we're taking you on a nostalgia-fuelled journey through the studio's classic films.
 And we're starting where it all began – back in 1995, with the generation-defining Toy Story...

 What's the story of Toy Story?

 Young boy Andy is devoted to his toys – but unbeknownst to him, they come alive when he isn't looking.
 The ragtag band of childhood pals are led by affable cowboy Woody (Tom Hanks), and also include the likes of Bo Peep (Annie Potts), Rex (Wallace Shawn), Ham (John Ratzenberger), Slinky (Jim Varney) and Mr Potato Head (Don Rickles).

 However, their happy existence is disrupted when Andy is given a slick new toy for his birthday: flying space cowboy Buzz Lightyear (Tim Allen).
 The new arrival immediately makes a splash with the gang, filling Woody with jealousy.
 Eventually, the squabbling twosome end up being separated from the rest of the group, landing in the clutches of childhood bully Sid.

 Will they be able to return to Andy and also forge a strong friendship in the process?

 How did Toy Story get made?

 Let us take you way back to 1979: the powerhouse studio known as Pixar began on a relatively humble note as the Graphics Group, a part of the Computer Division within George Lucas's LucasFilm company.
 They were responsible for many pioneering effects sequences, including the first-ever fully CGI character: the stained glass knight in 1985 movie Young Sherlock Holmes.